If you are experiencing any of the following severe COVID-19 symptoms, please go to the nearest emergency room or call 911.

 Ongoing and Asymptomatic Testing Information

 Cal Poly offers asymptomatic COVID-19 testing through the Ongoing Testing Program.
-Participation in this program is required for all currently enrolled students who meet any of the criteria for mandatory testing as outlined in the Presidential Order, and full-time Campus Dining employees.
+Participation in this program is required for all currently enrolled students who meet any of the criteria for mandatory testing as outlined in the Presidential Order.

 For additional information, visit the Ongoing Campus Testing page.